StarConKW/starconkw.github.io/index.md

 ## Where and When

 StarCon 2018 was held at University of Waterloo on January 6th and 7th, 2018.
+Talks were recorded and will be posted once they have been sent to us.
 Information about a potential StarCon 2019 will be announced soon.

 ## Who's speaking?
 Can I apply to speak?